 For example, Louis Vuitton is a pretty popular brand among business women, around over 30 under 50, who are looking for functionality, high quality, and smart business attire.

 Above the PERSONA, reflects standard life, income rate, local residence, and marital status.
-Building these types of personas will aide you in understanding your target market.
+Building these types of personas will help you understanding your target market when launching your cross-border E-Commerce, whether it is B2C or B2B.

 The most significant points of culture and customer background need to be examined and compared in order to roll-out your products to the market.
 In my precious article, I mentioned that Halloween is much bigger in the metropolitan areas, mainly Tokyo, Roppongi, & Shibuya, where there is a large amount of younger people, and a great opportunity for this cross-border activity.
 Yes, it is becoming a huge trend, thanks to social sharing of pictures and videos via Facebook and Instagram.